giacomoponzuoli3/KirunaExplorer/retrospective/retrospectiveSprint2.md

  1. **Understimating the time required for the new icons**: We estimated too little time to choose new icons and implement them in the application.

+  2. **Overstimating the time required for integration between Frontend and Backend**: We estimated too much time not taking into account that the development of the frontend and the backend was done by the same person.

 - **Which improvement goals set in the previous retrospective were you able to achieve?**

   1. **Faster and better testing**: We have achived faster and better testing in this sprint, people who developed tests talked a lot with the developers of the backend.

 - **Which ones you were not able to achieve?
 Why?**

-  1. **Time management**: We need to try to start the review of the code a few days before the deadline, so that we can do it with more calm.
+  1. **Time management**: We need to try to start the review of the code a few days before the deadline, in this way we can do it with more calm.

 - **Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)**

 For the next sprint we should finish the most of the task few days before the deadline and avoid to rush the day before the demo.
+And also try to split better the 16h during the 2 weeks.

 - **One thing you are proud of as a Team!!**

-We did 3 stories and now the project is really taking shape and it's really nice in my opinion, also the demo goes really well.
+We did 3 stories and now the project is really taking shape and it's really nice, also the demo goes really well.